 So this is where the title of my post comes in.
 I was looking in the mirror the other day, I sat down on the counter and looked into my own eye's, someone once told me they could see the green in them.
 It was surreal because I was looking at someone who had been masked by an unseen disease.
 I saw the real me, and I realized that I wouldn't have the life that I have if I hadn't have had this disease, I cried because of the irony.
 I wouldn't be married to my husband, I wouldn't have these children, in fact it was like waking up with a family that you didn't consciously decide to have (although I love them).

-Someone once told me though about the difference in tree's and people who have been exposed to adversity.
+Someone once told me though about the similarity between tree's and people who have been exposed to adversity.
 Tree's that grow in a fertile field with all they need in water and nutrients, have shallow roots.
 When a strong wind blow's, the tree will fall because it didn't have to dig it's roots down too deep.
 The same thing happens to people, those that grow up with little challenges will sometimes be blown over by a big challenge.
 Where as tree's that grow up having to fight for their "lives" grow strong and tall and their roots are deep.
 People too, grow strong through adversity.

 I am glad that I have had the chance to grow strong, though in some way's I have to try and figure out how to live again because everything is new again, but I am glad for the challenge.